brunchybit/brunchybit/README.md

 ### Work

 I am currently a Principal Engineer at [brandfolder](https://brandfolder.com).

 Formerly, I worked at [testdouble](https://testdouble.com) as their Lead DevOps consultant / Director of Infrastructure Services.

 I also worked at [cloudability](https://www.apptio.com/products/cloudability/), albeit prior to their acquisition by Apptio.

-I was the first full time software engineer hire at [ello.co](https://ello.co/), which was a total blast.
+I was the first full time software engineer hire at [ello.co](https://ello.co/).
+Fun times.

-### What I'm working on

-- InfoSec
-- Traffic Management
-- Observability
-- Data Architecture at scale